Have you ever wondered whether keeping your cat indoors is a wise decision? Should you let it wander outside from time to time?

 Many cats like catnips.
 I’ll tell you why!

 Catnip is a plant from the mint family that gives some cats a sense of happiness or euphoria.

 Various cat toys in the market contain catnip in its dried and ground form.
-Cats love to rub, paw at, lick and even chew at catnip toys.
+Cats love to rub, paw at, lick, and even chew catnip toys.

 Those with strong reactions may growl, purr, drool, or act crazy for several minutes.
 After which the effect wears off until the next encounter with their toys.

 Cats are somewhat social creatures.

 At times, they get bored when they have no other pet friend to keep them company.
 Therefore, it helps to have a partner to play, chase, compete, and groom with.
 Get kitty a feline friend to keep her engaged while indoors.

 This is a great video that goes over these and more tips.

 Steps To Make an Outdoor Cat Healthy